Measuring out-of-time-ordered correlation functions without reversing time evolution: Protocol

 We now define our experimental protocol that, contrary to the Loschmidt echo, allows the measurement of $F(t)$ without requiring the use of reversal of time evolution.
 We assume the operator $V$ to be the projection operator onto the initial pure state, $V(0) = \rho_0 = \ket{\Psi_0}\bra{\Psi_0}$, with no restrictions on the operator $W$.
 Inserting this choice of $V$ into \eqref{eq:OTOC} yields

 and carrying out the trace then yields

 Here the expectation value is with respect to the initial state $\ket{\Psi_0}$.
 Equation~(\ref{eq:UnravelingOTOC}) reveals that $F(t)$ may be determined experimentally by measuring either $\braket{W(t)}$ or $\vert \braket{W(t)} \vert^2$ directly from the time-evolved state $\rho(t)$ at time $t$ as visualized in \fref{figure:LoschmidtEcho} step $(IIIb)$.
+We thus obtain an OTOC measurement protocol that does not require the reversal of time evolution.
+The protocol is valid for any operator $W$, in particular for both Hermitian observables and unitary perturbations.